Last Updated on 7 months by mallorcaunderthesun

 Is the ETIAS visa waiver a good thing and why?

-The ETIAS visa waiver will keep a more efficient record of how many days non-European passport holders spend in Europe.
+The ETIAS visa waiver will keep a more efficient record of how many days non-European passport holders spend in Europe and is expected to launch after the EES (Entry-Exit System) is in place).

 Avoid the ETIAS visa waiver scam